cwmoss/phuety/README.md

 - (object) `$helper`, containing optional helper functions, passed to the phuety engine
 - (array) `$slots`, containing the slots passed to the component.

-In the template secion, you have access to the following variables:
+In the template section, you have access to the following variables:

 - (object) `$props`, containing the properties passed to the component
 - all variables and closures defined in the php section